ray-project/ray/doc/source/cluster/kubernetes/k8s-ecosystem/yunikorn.md

 # Path: kuberay/ray-operator/config/samples
 # Configure the necessary labels on the RayCluster custom resource for Apache YuniKorn scheduler's gang scheduling:
 # - `ray.io/gang-scheduling-enabled`: This should be set to `true` to enable gang scheduling.
-# - `yunikorn.apache.org/app-id`: This should be set to the name of the RayCluster.
+# - `yunikorn.apache.org/app-id`: This should be set to a unique identifier for the application in Kubernetes, even across different namespaces.
 # - `yunikorn.apache.org/queue`: This should be set to the name of one of the queues in Apache YuniKorn.
 wget https://raw.githubusercontent.com/ray-project/kuberay/master/ray-operator/config/samples/ray-cluster.yunikorn-scheduler.yaml
 kubectl apply -f ray-cluster.yunikorn-scheduler.yaml